Tboiii-123/Hng-Task1/README.md

 #Project Description

-A simple public Api developed as a python Back-edn developer, which retuens JSON response>
+A simple public Api developed as a python Back-end developer, which returns JSON response

 The data contains

->The registered email address(used to register on HNG 12 Slack workspace)

->THe current datetime in ISO 8601 format (UTC)
+>Actual Number needed

+>The prime number of the actual number

+>The perfect number of the actual number

+>The properties of the actual number either Armstrong, odd , even or Armstrong and  odd/even

->The Github URL of the project's codebase
+>The sum of all the digits

+>Fun fact about the actual number fecteched from an api called numperapi using the math type

 The Api what build with python using the django rest_framework.